Joshua Bassett: 2020–2023: Musical debut and extended plays

-That same month, Bassett was once again nominated for the Favorite Male TV Star category at the 34th Nickelodeon Kids' Choice Awards, for High School Musical: The Musical: The Series.
 In April 2021, he conducted a one-night virtual concert titled "A Night with Joshua Bassett", in which he performed ten songs, including an unreleased song titled "LA", and a cover of "Drops of Jupiter", backed by a full band from EastWest Studios in Los Angeles.
 The virtual concert was broadcast live on his website, while tickets were up for sale on his merchandise store.
 It was also recorded and later released as a concert film on Prime Video, iTunes, Vudu, and Microsoft Movies & TV.
 In May 2021, Bassett released a single titled "Feel Something".
 He co-directed the music video for the song with fellow creative specialist Sarah Carpenter.
-Later that month, he reprised his role as Ricky Bowen in the second season of High School Musical: The Musical: The Series.
-Bassett wrote the Christmas themed original song, "The Perfect Gift", for the sophomore season's soundtrack.
-Despite of the season receiving a mixed response from critics and viewers, his performance was praised.
 In October 2021, Billboard placed Bassett in its Billboard 21 Under 21 list, which represented rising artists in the music industry under the age of 21.
 In December 2021, he released his second EP that consisted of a trio of singles, titled "Set Me Free", "Crisis", and "Secret".
 The EP was titled after the three songs; Bassett served as a co-creative director for the music videos of the songs.